leafo/lapis/docs/html_generation.md

 ### `html.is_mixins_class(obj)`

-Returns `true` if the the argument `obj` is an auto-generated mixin class that is inserted into the class hierarchy of a widget when `Widget:include` is called.
+Returns `true` if the argument `obj` is an auto-generated mixin class that is inserted into the class hierarchy of a widget when `Widget:include` is called.